 Parents of a student, in grades 3-8, who does not perform satisfactorily on his or her exams, will be notified that their child will participate in special instructional programs designed to improve performance.
 The student may be required to participate in this instruction before or after normal school hours or outside of the normal school year.
-A student in grades 5 or 8 will have two additional opportunities to retake an assessment.
+With the exception of the 2011-2012 school year, a student in grades 5 or 8 will have two additional opportunities to retake an assessment.
 If a student fails a second time, a grade placement committee, consisting of the principal or designee, the teacher, and the student's parent, will determine the additional instruction the student will receive.
 After a third failed attempt, the student will be retained; however, the parent can appeal this decision to the committee.
 In order for the student to be promoted, based on standards previously established by the district, the decision of the committee must be unanimous and the student must complete additional special instruction before beginning the next grade level.
 Whether the student is retained or promoted, an educational plan for the student will be designed to enable the student to perform at grade level by the end of the next school year.
 [See policies at EIE.]

 In addition, students in grades 5 and 8 must meet promotion standards established by the District in order to be promoted.
 A Personal Graduation Plan (PGP) will be prepared for any student in a middle school or beyond who did not perform satisfactorily on a state-mandated assessment or is determined by the district as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
 The PGP will be designed and implemented by a guidance counselor, teacher, or other staff member designated by the principal.
 The plan will, among other items, identify the student's educational goals, address the parent's educational expectations for the student, and outline an intensive instructional program for the student.
 For additional information, see the school counselor.
 [See policy EIF (LEGAL)].
+For a student receiving special education services, the student's IEP may serve as the student's PGP and would therefore be developed by the student's ARD committee.